vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ###ViewResolver
 - Returns View to handle to output rendering based on Logical View Name (provided by the controller) and locale
 - This way controller is not coupled to specific view technology (returns only logical view name)
 - Default View resolver already configured is InternalResourceViewResolver, which is used to render JSPs (JstlView).
-Configures prefix and suffix to logical view name which then results to path to specific JSP.
+Configures prefix and suffix to logical view name which then results in a path to specific JSP.
 ```xml
 <bean class= "org.springframework.web.servlet.view.InternalResourceViewResolver" >
   <property name= "prefix" value= "/WEB-INF/" />